kasperlanger/fatQuery/readme.md

 # fatQuery #

-jQuery plugin making CoffeeScript integration even sweater.
+jQuery plugin making CoffeeScript integration even sweeter.

 The name is inspired by the fat arrow (=>) syntax in CoffeeScript.